LibrariesHacked/libraryfinder-widget/README.md

-# libraryon-libraryfinder-widget
+# LibraryOn library finder widget

-A small embeddable widget for adding a local library search to any website
+This is a widget that helps users find libraries in their area.